mroumanos/hadoop-docker/README.md

 # Hadoop Docker
 > a microservice cluster for learning about big data architecture

 A docker microservice ecosystem for a baseline Hadoop 2.0 cluster.
+Created for course "Big Data Processing Using Hadoop" (EN.605.788) at Johns Hopkins University.

 ![](project.png)